tombensve/FileEditor/README.md

 Copyright © 2012 Natusoft AB

-__Version:__ 2.0.2
+__Version:__ 2.0.3

-__Note:__ This version is identical to 2.0.1 with the exception of updated dependency versions.
-It will now build correctly and not pull non existing versions with it.
+__Note:__ This version is identical to 2.0.2 with the exception of updated dependency versions and one dependency have been removed.

 __Author:__ Tommy Svensson (tommy@natusoft.se)